AckerlyXu/heima/articles/sql-database/sql-database-aad-authentication-configure.md

 1. In the [Azure portal](https://portal.azure.cn/), in the upper-right corner, click your connection to drop down a list of possible Active Directories.
 Choose the correct Active Directory as the default Azure AD.
 This step links the subscription association with Active Directory with Azure SQL server making sure that the same subscription is used for both Azure AD and SQL Server.
 (The Azure SQL server can be hosting either Azure SQL Database or Azure SQL Data Warehouse.)
     ![choose-ad][8]

-2. In the left banner select **SQL servers**, select your **SQL server**, and then in the **SQL Server** blade, click **Active Directory admin**.
+2. In the left banner select **SQL servers**, select your **SQL server**, and then in the **SQL Server** page, click **Active Directory admin**.
-3. In the **Active Directory admin** blade, click **Set admin**.
+3. In the **Active Directory admin** page, click **Set admin**.
     ![select active directory](./media/sql-database-aad-authentication/select-active-directory.png)

-4. In the **Add admin** blade, search for a user, select the user or group to be an administrator, and then click **Select**.
-(The Active Directory admin blade shows all members and groups of your Active Directory.
+4. In the **Add admin** page, search for a user, select the user or group to be an administrator, and then click **Select**.
+(The Active Directory admin page shows all members and groups of your Active Directory.
 Users or groups that are grayed out cannot be selected because they are not supported as Azure AD administrators.
 (See the list of supported admins in the **Azure AD Features and Limitations** section of [Use Azure Active Directory Authentication for authentication with SQL Database or SQL Data Warehouse](sql-database-aad-authentication.md).)
 Role-based access control (RBAC) applies only to the portal and is not propagated to SQL Server.
     ![select admin](./media/sql-database-aad-authentication/select-admin.png)

-5. At the top of the **Active Directory admin** blade, click **SAVE**.
+5. At the top of the **Active Directory admin** page, click **SAVE**.
     ![save admin](./media/sql-database-aad-authentication/save-admin.png)

 The process of changing the administrator may take several minutes.
 Then the new administrator appears in the **Active Directory admin** box.